mozilla/datazilla/README.md

 package manager or via `pip install -r requirements/compiled.txt`.

-3. Configure the WSGI application server to serve the `application` object in `datazilla/wsgi.py` at the root of the domain.

-4. Configure the static files server to serve the files in `datazilla/webapp/static` at the URL path `/static/`.
+3. Configure the WSGI application server to serve the `application` object in `datazilla/wsgi.py` at the root of the domain, and configure the static files server to serve the files in `datazilla/webapp/static` at the URL path `/static/`.
+See the sample config files for Apache and nginx in `datazilla/webapp/sample_configs`.

 5. Copy `datazilla/settings/local.sample.py` to `datazilla/settings/local.py`
 and edit the settings it contains to the correct values for your installation.